Gilbert U-238 Atomic Energy Laboratory

-The Gilbert U-238 Atomic Energy Lab was a toy lab set that was produced by Alfred Carlton Gilbert, who was an American athlete, magician, toy-maker, business man, and inventor of the well-known Erector Set.
+The Gilbert U-238 Atomic Energy Lab is a toy lab set designed to allow children to create and watch nuclear and chemical reactions using radioactive material.
 The Atomic Energy Lab was released by the A. C. Gilbert Company in 1950.
-The kit's intention was to allow children to create and watch nuclear and chemical reactions using radioactive material.

 Background and development

+The kit was created by Alfred Carlton Gilbert, who was an American athlete, magician, toy-maker, businessman, and inventor of the well-known Erector Set.
 Gilbert believed that toys were the foundation in building a "solid American character", and many of his toys had some type of educational significance to them.
 Gilbert was even dubbed "the man who saved Christmas" during World War I when he convinced the US Council of National Defense not to ban toy purchases during Christmas time.

 The Atomic Energy Lab was just one of a dozen chemical reactions lab kits on the market at the time.
 Gilbert’s toys often included instructions on how the child could use the set to put on his own "magic show".
 For parents, he pushed the idea that the sets' use of chemical reactions directed their children toward a potential career in science and engineering.

 In 1954, Gilbert wrote in his autobiography, The Man Who Lives in Paradise, that the Atomic Energy Laboratory was "the most spectacular of [their] new educational toys".
-Gilbert wrote that the Government encouraged the set's development because it believed the lab would aid public understanding of atomic energy and emphasize its constructive aspects.
-Gilbert also defended his Atomic Energy Laboratory, stating it was safe, accurate, and that some of the country's best nuclear physicists had worked on the project.
+Gilbert wrote that the government encouraged the set's development because it believed the lab would aid public understanding of atomic energy and emphasize its constructive aspects.
+Gilbert also defended his Atomic Energy Laboratory, stating it was safe and accurate and that some of the country's best nuclear physicists had worked on the project.